Kennethgab/Experimental-Framework/README.md

 # Usage

 The file main.cpp is self-documented as how to use the SimpleBenchmarker class.
+Following similar setup will allow you to set up a benchmarked function.

+The data_treatment_theoretical pdf file shows the usage of the python part of the experimental framework.